-Your tour boat will likely consist of both snorkelers and divers.
-Snorkelers are dropped off at select locations — small, outer islands — before divers conduct their dives, and are then retrieved later in the afternoon.
-Dive trips to Coiba National Park normally consist of 2-3 tank dives; there are no night dives offered by land-based operators.
+Your tour boat will likely consist of snorkelers and divers.
+Snorkelers are unloaded first at select locations — small, outer islands — before divers conduct their dives; divers are retrieved later in the afternoon.
+Dive trips to Coiba National Park consist of 2-3 tank dives.
+There are no night dives.

-The trip to and from Coiba Island can be rough.
-To reduce exposure to rough seas and heavy winds, tour boats hug the coastline as long as possible.
-Life vests are provided and required to be worn throughout your trip.
+The trip to and from Coiba Island can be rough, depending on the weather and sea conditions.
+Tour boats hug the coastline for as long as possible to reduce exposure to inclement weather.
+Life vests are provided and required throughout your trip.

-As an alternative, you can take a direct bus to Santiago, which takes approximately 3.5 hours; the buses servicing Santiago are larger and more comfortable.
+From the Albrook Bus Terminal in Panama City, there are no direct buses to Santa Catalina.
+You have two options.
+You can take a mini-bus to Soná, which departs several times throughout the day and stops briefly in Santiago; the trip takes approximately 4.5-5 hours.
+Alternatively, you can take a direct bus to Santiago, which takes about 3.5 hours; the buses servicing Santiago are larger and more comfortable.
 From Santiago, you will need to take a mini-bus to Soná.